prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 | `.Bids[].DealPriority` | Deal tier integer value.
 Defaults to 0. |

 {% capture alertNote %}
-Either `.Bids[].BidVideo.PrimaryCategory` or `.Bids[].Bid.Cat` should be specified.
+Either `.Bids[].BidVideo.PrimaryCategory` or `.Bids[].Bid.Cat` should be provided.
 {% endcapture %}

-We encourage bidders to provide metadata in the bid response to aid publishers in identifying bad creatives and to aid with ad blocking.
-Please provide as much information as possible:
+Prebid has historically struggled with sharing granular bid response data with publishers, analytics, and reporting systems.
+To address this, we've introduced a standard object model.
+We encourage adapters to provide as much information as possible in the bid response.

+{: .alert.alert-danger :}
+Bid metadata will be *required* in a coming Prebid.js release, specifically for AdvertiserDomains and MediaType.
+We recommend making sure your adapter sets these values or Prebid.js may throw out the bid.

 | Path | Description |
 | - | - |